happyweijie/ERD-Diagram-Maker/README.md

 A lightweight browser-based ERD editor for [CS2102](https://nusmods.com/courses/cs2102)-style entity-relationship diagrams.
 It uses SVG for crisp shapes and local browser storage for persistence.

-## Features
+## Basic Features
-- Create and edit entities, weak entities, attributes, and relationships.
+- Create and edit entities, attributes, and relationships.
 - Support for composite keys and overlapping composite keys.
-- Support for partial and identifying relationships as well as aggregations.
+- Support for weak entities and identifying relationships.
+- Support for aggregations.
+- Persistence across browser sessions and automatic recovery.
 - Export to PNG.

 ## Advanced Features